related to your topic. Keywords: Biology, Microbiology etc.

 Created by Stanford researchers, bio-protocol is a freely available peer-reviewed e-journal/database of protocols in the life sciences.
 Its mission is to make life-science research more efficient and reproducible by curating and hosting high-quality, open-access, life science protocols.

 BASE is one of the world's most voluminous search engines, especially for academic open access web resources.
-As the open access movement grows and prospers, more and more repository servers come into being which use the "Open Archives Initiative Protocol for Metadata Harvesting" (OAI-PMH) for providing their contents.
+As the open access movement grows and prospers, more and more repository servers come into being that use the "Open Archives Initiative Protocol for Metadata Harvesting" (OAI-PMH) for providing their contents.
 BASE collects, normalizes, and indexes these data.
 BASE provides more than 90 million documents from more than 4,000 sources.

 Automated electronic archive and distribution server for research articles in the fields of physics, mathematics, nonlinear sciences, computer science, quantitative biology, and statistics.

-DOAJ is an online directory that indexes and provides access to high quality, open access, peer-reviewed journals.
+DOAJ is an online directory that indexes and provides access to high-quality, open-access, peer-reviewed journals.

 A searchable resource providing tables of contents for over 17,000 scholarly journals (almost 3000 of which are open access)